piplabs/story-sdk-mcp/README.md

 2. `mint_license_tokens`: Mint license tokens for a specific IP and license terms
 3. `send_ip`: Send IP tokens to a specified address using native token transfer
 4. `upload_image_to_ipfs`: Upload an image to IPFS and return the URI
-5. `create_nft_metadata`: Create NFT metadata for a specific image URI
+5. `create_ip_metadata`: Create NFT metadata for a specific image URI
 6. `mint_and_register_ip_with_terms`: Mint and register an IP with terms

 ### Example `mint_and_register_ip_with_terms`